RakhithJK/dbeaver-dbeaver-wiki/SQL-Execution.md

 ### Pinning

-Tabs can be moved around by dragging them with mouse and pinned using **Pin tab** on the context menu of desired tab.
-Pinned tabs are stacked on the left, can be moved among other pinned tabs, but can't be mixed with unpinned tabs, also pinned tabs can't be closed without being unpinned first and can't be overwritten by executing a query in it (by making this tab active).
+Tabs can be moved around by dragging them with a mouse and pinned using **Pin tab** on the context menu of desired tab.
+Pinned tabs are stacked on the left.
+They can be moved among other pinned tabs, but can't be mixed with unpinned tabs.
+Pinned tabs cannot be closed without being unpinned first, and cannot be overwritten by executing a query in it (by making this tab active).

 ## Dynamic Parameter Bindings